What does my private health insurance cover?

 Get 8 weeks free and instant access to extras

-Join hospital and extras cover by November 30 and get 8 weeks free and skip all 2 month waits on extras.
+Join with hospital and extras cover by December 31 and get 8 weeks free and skip all 2-month waits on extras.
 Use promo code 8WFREE when you join.
-Offer ends 30 November, 2024.

 See terms and conditions